 A driver charged with DWI is entitled to the same constitutional protections that defendants facing criminal charges have.
 DWI's are commonly referred to as “quasi-criminal” offenses in New Jersey.
 DWI charges are quasi-criminal because, while they are not on one's criminal record, they can have penalties that are serious in nature.
 The quasi-criminal offense of DWI is punishable by things such as forfeiture of one's driver's license, heavy penalties and other requirements.

 DWI traffic and quasi-criminal charges are serious and carry jail detainment, prison time, fines and penalties as crimes prosecuted in the criminal court.
 It is recorded in Motor Vehicle Commission records and released to United States courts in all states.
 No lawyer can have the information removed unless the driver is declared innocent of all charges and they are dismissed.
-It stays on the driver's record and is updated each time the drive commits another DWI offense.
+It stays on the driver's record and is updated each time the driver commits another DWI offense.